What Kids Want: Children Tell You How to Make Them Happy

 Parents of ADHD kids love, support, advocate, and pray for their children.
 No one does it better.
 But when life hits the spin cycle and chores, work, filing taxes, and making momentous decisions like whether cable or The Dish is the way to go, parents may lose their bearings – and lose sight of their child’s needs.

-A gem of a book titled Always Kiss Me Good Night: Instructions on Raising the Perfect Parent (Three Rivers Press) will guide you home.
+A gem of a book titled Always Kiss Me Good Night: Instructions on Raising the Perfect Parent (Three Rivers Press) (commission earned) will guide you home.
 J.S.
 Salt, a writer who lives with his wife and son in Los Angeles, had the brilliant idea of asking 1,000 kids, “If I could tell my parents how to raise me, I’d tell them…” Some of their answers are below, complete with age-appropriate misspellings.

 “Beleve that I could acheve my goels.” -Ava, 10